Cherreads

 "Yes, Your Majesty!"

-Several Foundation Establishment experts clad in dark robes bowed and vanished into the gathering twilight.
-A thousand children was not a small number, but in the grand, desperate scheme of saving the empire, it was a price he was willing to pay.
-They would take them from the poorest, most defenseless outskirts, where no one had the power to resist.
+Several experts clad in dark robes bowed and vanished into the gathering twilight.
+A thousand children wasn't a small number, but in the desperate scheme of saving the empire, it was a price he was willing to pay.
+They would take them from the poorest outskirts, where no one had the power to resist.
 Soon, the night air was pierced by the terrified screams of parents and the wailing of stolen children.

-By dawn the next day, Su Min's vanguard sighted the capital's towering, grim walls.
-By noon, the entire 200,000 strong army had fully encircled the city.
-The surrounding villages were already deserted and silent, everyone had fled days before as the army's approach became known.
+By dawn the next day, Su Min's vanguard sighted the capital's towering walls.
+By noon, the entire 200,000-strong army had fully encircled the city.
+The surrounding villages were already deserted.
+Everyone had fled days before.

 A messenger reported to Cao Yuanmu in the command tent.

 "No need for a prolonged siege.
-This city has no true, spirit stone powered protective formation.
+This city has no true protective formation.
 Its walls are merely stone and mortar."

-Before Cao Yuanmu could respond, Su Min's voice, cool and clear, cut through the air.
-Then, in a flash of silent lightning, she vanished from the command tent and reappeared high above the battlefield, hovering effortlessly on a glowing, spirit sword.
+Before Cao Yuanmu could respond, Su Min's voice cut through the air.
+In a flash of silent lightning, she vanished from the command tent and reappeared high above the battlefield, hovering effortlessly on a glowing spirit sword.

 Murmurs of awe spread through both armies.
-At this height, even the civilians and soldiers hiding within the city could see her clearly.
-The radiant sword beneath her feet, specially crafted for flight, made her an impossible to miss spectacle against the grey sky.
+At this height, even the civilians and soldiers hiding within the city could see her.
+The radiant sword beneath her feet made her an impossible spectacle against the grey sky.

 The Foundation Establishment cultivators in both armies watched with a mixture of raw awe and bitter envy.
-This was the realm they all dreamed of but ninety nine percent would never reach.
+This was the realm they all dreamed of.

-Ignoring the stunned crowd below, Su Min simply raised her sword, gathered a fraction of her power, and swung it downward.
+Ignoring the stunned crowd, Su Min simply raised her sword, gathered a fraction of her power, and swung it downward.
 A massive blade of concentrated heavenly fire, over thirty meters long, materialized in the air and descended from the sky like divine punishment.

 BOOM!!!

-What they did not know was that in true, established cultivation societies, major city walls were always reinforced with complex spirit stone formations, making them durable enough to resist even multiple strikes from an expert like Su Min.
-But in this spiritually underdeveloped backwater, such sophisticated, energy intensive defenses simply did not exist yet.
+What they didn't know was that in established cultivation societies, major city walls were always reinforced with complex spirit stone formations.
+But in this backwater, such sophisticated defenses simply didn't exist yet.

 "Attack.
 Now."